Jemipaul123/Hola_-App/README.md

 - **Flutter:** The app is built using the Flutter framework, allowing for cross-platform development with a single codebase.
 - **Firebase:** Firebase is utilized for backend services, including user authentication, database storage, and real-time updates for tweets and user interactions.

+- ## Contributions

+Contributions to hola_app are welcome!
+To contribute:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature`)
+3. Make your changes.
+4. Commit your changes (`git commit -am 'Add feature'`)
+5. Push to the branch (`git push origin feature`)
+6. Create a new Pull Request.

+## License

+This project is licensed under the [MIT License](LICENSE).
+Feel free to modify and distribute the app according to the terms of the license.